Member1773/ImageOrganizer/README.md

 # ImageOrganizer

-Sort images by date and filetype/Import images from a camera
+## Sort images by date and filetype/Import images from a camera.

 Development: